ikudryashov/ossu_projects/README.md

 # ossu_projects
-I'm using this repo to store homeworks and final projects (where applicable) for the OSSU Computer Science courses I've taken.
+I will be using this repo to store some of the homeworks and final projects (where applicable) for the OSSU Computer Science courses I've taken.

 ## Current Progress
 - [x] [How to Code: Simple Data](#UBC-How-to-Code-Simple-Data)